On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Local geometry near a -Gorenstein smoothable K-polystable -Fano variety

+where $\cX^\ast $ is the universal family over ${Z}^*$ (see \cite[Section I.3]{Kol96}). \begin{rem} {If we choose $r$ sufficiently divisible}, by Theorem \ref{t-YTD}, the Gromov-Hausdroff limit of Fano K\"ahler-Einstein manifolds is automatically in $Z^\circ$ and hence so are the $\QQ$-Gorenstein smoothable K-polystable $\QQ$-Fano varieties. \end{rem}

+\Blue{ Our goal is to prove the quotient stack $[ Z^\ast/\SL(N+1)]$ admits a {\em good moduli space} in the sense of \cite[Section 1.2]{Alp13}, which is a proper scheme when $r$ is sufficiently divisible (We indeed get a slightly stronger statement that the quotient is a {\em scheme} rather than algebraic space.).
+By Theorem \ref{t-AFScriterion}, to achieve this what we need to show is that for any closed point $[z_0=\hilb(X)]\in [Z^\ast/\SL(N+1)]$, there is a quotient presentation for some finite type $\CC$-algebra $A_{z_0}$, which satisfies Condition (1) Theorem \ref{t-AFScriterion}.
+This is given by Theorem \ref{K-luna}.
+Then we spend the main body of the remaining section to prove that for any $\mathbb{C}$-point $z\in Z^\ast$ specializing to $z_0$ under $\SL(N+1)$-action, the closure $\overline{\{[z]\}}\subset [Z^\ast/\SL(N+1)]$ of substack $[z]$ inside $[Z^\ast/\SL(N+1)]$ admits a good moduli space.
+To get this, we will establish a stronger statement saying that the local presentation can be chosen to be finite \'etale over its image, which also yields that the quotient is a {scheme}.
+This completes the proof of Theorem \ref{t-good}. .}

-Before we state the main result of this section, let us first deduce the following boundedness result which is a consequence of our Theorem \ref{main}. \begin{lem} The smoothable K-semistable $\QQ$-Fano varieties with a fixed dimension form a bounded family. \end{lem} \begin{proof}We first prove for the statement for K-polystable $\QQ$-Fano varieties.
-Let $X$ be an $n$-dimensional smoothable K-polystable $\QQ$-Fano variety and $\cX\to C$ be a smoothing of $X$ with $\cX_0=X$.
+Let us first state the following boundedness result which is a consequence of our Theorem \ref{main}. \begin{lem} The K-semistable $\QQ$-Fano varieties admitting a $\QQ$-Gorenstein smoothing with a fixed dimension form a bounded family. \end{lem} \begin{proof}We first prove for the statement for K-polystable $\QQ$-Fano varieties.
+Let $X$ be an $n$-dimensional $\QQ$-Gorenstein smoothable K-polystable $\QQ$-Fano variety and $\cX\to C$ be a smoothing of $X$ with $\cX_0=X$.
 It follows from Theorem \ref{main} that nearby fibers $\cX_t$ are all K-semistable, and we can take a $\mathcal{D}\sim_C -mK_{\cX/C}$, such that $\cX_0$ is the Gromov-Hausdorff limit of $(\cX_{t_i}, (1-\beta_i)\cD_t)$ for any sequences $t_i\to 0$ and $\beta_i\to 1$.

 On the other hand, by the boundedness of smooth Fano varieties, we know that there exists $m_0$ depending only on $n$, and a divisor